oren-hadry/MomentumTrader/README.md

 ### Cumulative PnL (%) vs BTC

+The graphs illustrate how this design behaves under historical data for engineering insight, not to claim competitive edge or investment value.
+It is a systems engineering demonstration, not a production or investment strategy.

 ![Cumulative PnL % vs BTC](assets/cumulative_pnl_percent_vs_btc.png)

 The strategy delivers positive absolute returns with materially lower variance than BTC itself.
 During strong directional moves, it intentionally underperforms the benchmark, reflecting its conservative design.